Jenny-PL/unit_1_notes/OOP.md

 ```
 ---
 ## Higher Order Functions
-**Higher order functions**: Take a function as a parameter or reutrn the function as a result.
+**Higher order functions**: Take a function as a parameter or returns the function as a result.
+- examples:
+  - map()
+  - max(): can take a list of a function, and evaluate it to find the max
+  - Decorators BOTH accept and return a function.